oshaughnessy/sierramountainll/_pages/volunteers.md

 beginning with the 2025 season.

 {: .notice--success }
+If you need to register for a new account in the LL training portal, to find our league, search for "Sierra Mountain" and click on "SIERRA MOUNTAIN LL".

 For more information, see Little League's
 [SafeSport Resources for Leagues](https://www.littleleague.org/player-safety/child-protection-program/safesport-resources-parents/) program.

 ### Health Training